Tips for Preventing Student Burnout

 Watch for and recognize the warning signs of burnout.
 Meanwhile, learn to say “no” and be OK with it.

-Burnout happens when you find yourself trying to “do it all” and falling short.
-You can lessen the stress by delegating tasks, shifting your priorities or just being realistic about how much time you have in a day.
-The word “no” needs no explanation and will start you down the path of recognizing the sources of burnout.
+Burnout happens when you try to “do it all” and fall short.
+You can lessen stress by delegating tasks, shifting your priorities, or being realistic about your time in a day.
+The word “no” helps you set boundaries and begin limiting sources of burnout.

 Reverse